 - The liable party owed you a duty of care

 - You suffered losses and costs due to your injury

 The other party may try to dispute these basic facts of your case.
-However, an Atlanta truck wreck lawyer from our firm can help you assert your right to seek a recovery.
+However, an Atlanta truck accident attorney from our firm can help you assert your right to seek a recovery.

 How We Proceed with a Claim or Lawsuit

 We will either seek compensation through an insurance settlement or a lawsuit.
 Your lawyer will take the route that presents the best possible option for your compensation.